necopinus/necopinus.xyz/digital-orrery/2018-10-28-october-adventures.md

 ![The Moon over Boston Harbor at dusk](assets/2018-10-28-october-adventures-10.webp)

-The Moon over Boston’s harbor, as seen from near the Boston Aquarium.
+The Moon over Boston's harbor, as seen from near the Boston Aquarium.

 ![Boston as seen from the air at dusk](../photography/assets/2018-10-25-departing-boston.webp)